 Therefore, in this situation your specialist is likely to recommend that you have a caesarean section delivery.
 This will greatly reduce the chance of the baby coming into contact with the virus (mainly in the blisters and sores around your genitals).
 Infection of the baby is then usually (but not always) prevented.

-However, if you decide against a caesarean section and decide to opt for a vaginal birth, the specialist is likely to recommend that you be given antiviral medication (usually aciclovir).
+However, if you decide against a caesarean section and choose to opt for a vaginal birth, the specialist is likely to recommend that you be given antiviral medication (usually aciclovir).
 This is given into your veins (intravenously) during your labour and birth.
 They may also suggest that antiviral medication be given to your baby after he or she is born.

 As long as there are two months between you catching the virus and giving birth to your baby, a normal vaginal delivery is likely to be safe for the baby.
 This is because there will be time for your body to produce protective proteins called antibodies.
 These will be passed on to the baby through your bloodstream to protect it when it is being born.
 The specialist may advise that you should be treated with antiviral medication at the time of infection.
 This helps the sores to clear quickly.
 In addition, your doctor may advise that you should take antiviral medication in the last four weeks of pregnancy to help prevent a recurrence of herpes at the time of childbirth.
 Antiviral medicines such as aciclovir have not been found to be harmful to the baby when taken during pregnancy.